-Xavier Claeys\, Ralf Hiptmair $^{\dagger},$ and Elke Spindler $^{\dagger}$
+Xavier Claeys, Ralf Hiptmair $^{\dagger},$ and Elke Spindler †

-May 12, 2013
+December 1, 2013

 Abstract We consider the scattering of time-harmonic acoustic waves at objects composed of several homogeneous parts with different material properties.
-In [X. CLAEYS, A single trace integral formulation of the second kind for acoustic scattering, Report 2011-14, SAM, ETH Zürich] a novel secondkind boundary integral formulation for this scattering problem was proposed.
-We recast it into a variational problem set in $L^2$ and investigate its Galerkin boundary element discretization from a theoretical and algorithmic point of view.
+In [X. CLAEYS, A single trace integral formulation of the second kind for acoustic scattering, Report 2011-14, SAM, ETH Zürich] a novel second-kind boundary integral formulation for this scattering problem was proposed, that relies on skeleton Cauchy data as unknowns.
+We recast it into a variational problem set in L^2 and investigate its Galerkin boundary element discretization from a theoretical and algorithmic point of view.
 Empiric studies demonstrate the competitive accuracy and superior conditioning of the new approach compared to a widely used Galerkin boundary element approach based on a first-kind boundary integral formulation.